 In recent years, there has been a growing worldwide interest in the generation of cold atmospheric plasmas, understanding as cold those that, being out of the thermodynamic equilibrium, do not transfer heat and they are, therefore, compatible with living tissues and organic materials with low melting point.

 In the last two decades these plasmas have generated great expectation due to the important breakthrough that they will produce in diverse scientific and technological areas.
 Investigations based on cold atmospheric plasma are undergoing an unprecedented growth due to the increasing number of applications in several industrial fields .
-The global effort in R&D is reflected in multiple scientific publications (see the scientific references section).
+The global effort in R&D is reflected in multiple scientific publications.